Private Jet Fractional Ownership and Leases - A Complete Guide

 Differences when flying outside your Primary Service Area

-• Outside the PSA, expect to pay ferry fees as well as costs for crew overnights and per diems.
+• Outside the PSA, expect to pay ferry fees and costs for crew overnights and per diems.

 Choosing an aircraft type